nennneko5787/NNDViewer/README.md

   [2B_enpitsu](https://github.com/2b-zipper) - New banner, watch history fix, new icon, 480p support, some other fixes, and a fair bit more (thank you so much!).

-  [ItsFrocat](https://github.com/ItsFrocat) - For most of the strings used in the German translation.
+  [ItsFrocat](https://github.com/ItsFrocat) & [Dragontwo14](https://github.com/Dragontwo14) - For the strings used in the German translation.

   [cooolgamer](https://github.com/cooolgamer) - For the strings used in the French translation.

   [returndislike](https://returnyoutubedislike.com/install) - Used for dislikes.

 ## Description
-It utilizes some undocumented YouTube APIs to get the raw video url and plays the stream using the decoder taken from [Video player for 3DS by Core-2-Extreme](https://github.com/Core-2-Extreme/Video_player_for_3DS).
+It utilizes some undocumented YouTube APIs to get the raw video URL and plays the stream using the decoder taken from [Video player for 3DS by Core-2-Extreme](https://github.com/Core-2-Extreme/Video_player_for_3DS).

-It does not run any javascripts or render html/css, so it's significantly faster than YouTube on the browser.
+It does not run any JavaScript code or render HTML/CSS, so it's significantly faster than YouTube on the browser.

-The name is derived from the fact that it is the fourth YouTube client on 3DS, following the official YouTube app (discontinued), then the new 3DS browser, and ThirdTube.
+The name is derived from the fact that it is the fourth YouTube client on 3DS, following the official YouTube app (discontinued), then the New 3DS browser, and ThirdTube.

 ## QR code
-You can use the qr code below to download & install .cia from 3ds
+You can use the QR code below to download & install the .cia directly from your system.

 <img src="https://github.com/erievs/FourthTube/blob/main/images/qr-code.png" width="200" height="200">